Teaching

 • Information Policy and Ethics Info725 (Syllabus)

-I also publish videos on YouTube summarizing some big ideas from recent and classic (and my own) papers across information science and human–computer interaction.
+I also publish occasional videos on YouTube summarizing some big ideas from recent and classic (and my own) papers across information science and human–computer interaction.
 Here's a recent one:

 Teaching Philosophy and Resources